noirgif/maid-sweeprs/README.md

 ## Installation

-You can run `cargo install`.
+1. Run `cargo install maid-sweeprs`.

 ## Usage

+1. Copy `patterns.yaml` to `~/.maid-sweepers/patterns.yaml`.
-1. Start a MongoDB instance.
+2. Start a MongoDB instance.
-2. Call `maid tag D:\Study`, then you can find tagged entries in the database.
+3. Call `maid tag D:\Study`, then you can find tagged entries in the database.
 Sweeping works on all directories tagged.
-3. Call `maid sweep -t video game -x del \q \f {}`, and the maid is going to remove all 'video' or 'game' tagged files and directories.
+4. Call `maid sweep -t video game -x del \q \f {}`, and the maid is going to remove all 'video' or 'game' tagged files and directories.
     * Any other commands is OK as well

 ## Ideas